Elizabeth Rona: Later career

 Rona continued teaching until 1946 at Trinity.
 In 1947, she began working at the Argonne National Laboratory.
 Her work there focused on ion exchange reactions and she published several works for the United States Atomic Energy Commission.
 In 1948, she became a naturalized U.S. citizen.
 In 1950, she began research work at the Oak Ridge Institute of Nuclear Studies as a chemist and senior scientist in nuclear studies.
 During this period, she collaborated with Texas A&M University on the geochronology of seabed sediments, dating core samples by estimating their radioactive decay.
 She retired from Oak Ridge in 1965 and then went to work at the University of Miami, teaching at the Institute of Marine Sciences where she worked for a decade.
 Rona retired for a second time in 1976 and returned to Tennessee in the late 1970s, publishing a book in 1978 on her radioactive tracer methods.

 Rona died on 27 July 1981 in Oak Ridge, Tennessee.

 Legacy

 Rona did not receive full acknowledgment for her accomplishments during her era.
 She was posthumously inducted into the Tennessee Women's Hall of Fame in 2015.
-In 2019 she finally received an obituary in the New York Times, as part of their "Overlooked (obituary feature) series.
+In 2019 she finally received an obituary in the New York Times, as part of their Overlooked series.